canonical/cos-lite-bundle/tests/load/gcp/var_ssd-4cpu-8gb.md

 ### 2022-01-05
 Repeat test from yesterday but with avalanche refresh of 15 sec (to match prom interval) instead of 30 sec.
+Mem % now fuctuates between 40 and OOM; cpu is near 100%.
+This probably means that prom has some optimizations in place when data doesn't change between scrape intervals.
+Using 15 sec for avalanche from now on.